Coal: History

+The oldest intentional use of black coal was documented in Ostrava, Petřkovice, in a settlement from the older Stone Age on the top of Landek Hill.
+According to radiocarbon dating, the site falls within the period 25,000–23,000 years BC.

-The earliest recognized use is from the Shenyang area of China where by 4000 BC Neolithic inhabitants had begun carving ornaments from black lignite.
+In China, the earliest recognized use is from the Shenyang where by 4000 BC Neolithic inhabitants had begun carving ornaments from black lignite.
 Coal from the Fushun mine in northeastern China was used to smelt copper as early as 1000 BC.
 Marco Polo, the Italian who traveled to China in the 13th century, described coal as "black stones ... which burn like logs", and said coal was so plentiful, people could take three hot baths a week.
-In Europe, the earliest reference to the use of coal as fuel is from the geological treatise On Stones (Lap.
-16) by the Greek scientist Theophrastus (c.
+In Europe, the earliest reference to the use of coal as fuel is from the geological treatise On Stones(c.
 371–287 BC):

 Outcrop coal was used in Britain during the Bronze Age (3000–2000 BC), where it formed part of funeral pyres.
-In Roman Britain, with the exception of two modern fields, "the Romans were exploiting coals in all the major coalfields in England and Wales by the end of the second century AD".
-Evidence of trade in coal, dated to about AD 200, has been found at the Roman settlement at Heronbridge, near Chester; and in the Fenlands of East Anglia, where coal from the Midlands was transported via the Car Dyke for use in drying grain.
+In Roman Britain, "the Romans were exploiting coals in all the major coalfields in England and Wales by the end of the second century AD".
+Coal from the Midlands was transported via the Car Dyke for use in drying grain.
 Coal cinders have been found in the hearths of villas and Roman forts, particularly in Northumberland, dated to around AD 400.
 In the west of England, contemporary writers described the wonder of a permanent brazier of coal on the altar of Minerva at Aquae Sulis (modern day Bath), although in fact easily accessible surface coal from what became the Somerset coalfield was in common use in quite lowly dwellings locally.
 Evidence of coal's use for iron-working in the city during the Roman period has been found.
 In Eschweiler, Rhineland, deposits of bituminous coal were used by the Romans for the smelting of iron ore.

 No evidence exists of coal being of great importance in Britain before about AD 1000, the High Middle Ages.
 Coal came to be referred to as "seacoal" in the 13th century; the wharf where the material arrived in London was known as Seacoal Lane, so identified in a charter of King Henry III granted in 1253.
-Initially, the name was given because much coal was found on the shore, having fallen from the exposed coal seams on cliffs above or washed out of underwater coal outcrops, but by the time of Henry VIII, it was understood to derive from the way it was carried to London by sea.
+Initially, the name was given because much coal was found on the shore, having fallen from the exposed coal seams on cliffs above or washed out of underwater coal outcrops.
 In 1257–1259, coal from Newcastle upon Tyne was shipped to London for the smiths and lime-burners building Westminster Abbey.
-Seacoal Lane and Newcastle Lane, where coal was unloaded at wharves along the River Fleet, still exist.
+Coal continues to arrive on beaches around the world from both natural erosion of exposed coal seams and windswept spills from cargo ships.
+Many homes in such areas gather this coal as a significant, and sometimes primary, source of home heating fuel.